 Optimize and leverage existing investments in Canada’s largest private-sector infrastructure project to drive further decarbonization.

 Foster innovation in new energy technologies including new nuclear and fusion energy.

 Utilize nuclear power generation to produce clean fuels and electrify industrial processes and transportation with an historic opportunity to contribute to a national hydrogen and clean fuels strategy.

 Create an ecosystem of Green collar jobs including the nuclear, manufacturing, energy development sectors with a focus on diversity with more representation from women, visible minorities and Indigenous peoples.

-In addition to the NZ-2050 Strategy, we have also announced several initiatives for 2021 with the joint Nuclear Innovation Institute/Bruce Power Centre for Next Generation Nuclear.
+In addition to the NZ-2050 Strategy, we also announced several initiatives in 2021 with the joint Nuclear Innovation Institute/Bruce Power Centre for Next Generation Nuclear.
 They include:

 - A study into the next 50 years of the Bruce Power site – as the world’s largest operating nuclear facility with assets that can be optimized, enhanced, leveraged and life extended, Bruce Power can have a profound impact on Canada’s clean energy future.

 - The NII will explore the role of new nuclear and fusion energy technology as part of Canada’s clean energy future alongside existing nuclear.
 This builds off an announcement with Westinghouse in October 2020 on the potential for micro-reactors.